vraravam/dotfiles/README.md

 ## install-dotfiles.rb

 Basically, to get started with the dotfiles, you just need to run the `<pwd>/scripts/install-dotfiles.rb` script.
-If you have that folder in the `PATH` env var, then you don't need the fully qualified or relative location (only file name is enough to run).
+If you have that folder in the `PATH`, then you don't need the fully qualified or relative location (only file name is enough to run it).

 * If you already have any of the dotfiles that are managed via this repo, *DON'T WORRY!* Your files will be moved to the cloned folder - so that you can then commit and push them to your fork!
 * This script will also handle nested config files - as long as they are already present in this repo.